-The landfill (EULANDFILL) currently accepts waste loads from 3:00 AM to 4:00 PM, Monday through Friday, and 6:00 AM to 1:00 PM on Saturday; the facility currently receives around 7,000-8,000 tons of waste per day.
-Waste is currently being disposed of in Cells 209, 210, 211, 212 and 213, located in the northwest section of the landfill; these cells are expected to be filled by spring 2020.
-Cell 214, located west of Cell 212, is currently under construction and will be the next cell to be filled.
+The landfill (EULANDFILL) currently accepts waste loads from 4:00 AM to 4:00 PM, Monday through Friday, and 4:00 AM to 12:00 PM on Saturday; the facility currently receives around 7,000-8,000 tons of waste per day.
+Waste is currently being disposed of in Cells 205 and 206, located in the northwest section of the landfill and expects to start filling Cell 214 by the end of the year.
 Of the waste received, approximately 60% is municipal solid waste, 20% is construction and demolition waste, and 20% is "special waste", mainly industrial waste, including slag and baghouse dust from U.S. Steel and water filtration solid waste.
 Of the municipal solid waste received, about 40-50% comes from Canada.
-The facility is permitted to accept asbestos waste, and asbestos-containing waste is accepted daily.
+The facility is permitted to dispose of asbestos waste, and asbestos-containing waste is accepted daily.
 Asbestos waste is disposed of throughout the landfill, not in any single segregated location.
 The disposal location and depth of all asbestos-containing waste is tracked using GPS and plotted on a map.
 The facility no longer accepts municipal wastewater sludge but does accept some industrial sludge.
-"Auto fluff" (material from shredded automobiles) and soil is used for daily cover for erosion and odor control.
+"Auto fluff" (non-metal material from shredded automobiles), soil, and old compost are used as daily cover for erosion and odor control.

 There are two segregated disposal areas adjacent to the main landfill.
 To the southeast of the landfill is the ash monofill, which was used to dispose of non-hazardous fly ash from First Energy in Oxbow, Ohio.
 The facility ceased accepting fly ash on August 2, 2019, due to lack of economic viability and excessive leachate generation from the monofill.
-A temporary cover was installed over half the monofill in August 2019 and the other half will be covered in September 2019.
+A turf/tarp cover was installed over the monofill in 2019 for erosion control and aesthetics.
 The monofill was initially created when the facility stopped adding fly ash waste to the landfill because it created exothermic reactions with the municipal solid waste, causing temperature exceedances in the wells.
-Just southwest of the landfill is a 14-acre area where the facility stores and composts yard waste; the facility will soon be discontinuing most of its composting operations, though it will continue to accept small quantities of compost from Sumpter Township.
+Just southwest of the landfill is a 14-acre area where the facility performed composting operations; the facility discontinued most of its composting operations in 2019, though it continues to accept small quantities of compost from Sumpter Township and still has old compost on site which is used for daily cover.

-Leachate collected from the landfill is stored in either the "east leachate tanks" (two 80,000-gallon tanks) or the "north leachate tank" (a 500,000-gallon tank); these tanks are exempt per R.285(aa) and are not subject to 40 CFR Part 60, Subpart Kb because the material in the tanks has a maximum true vapor pressure less than 3.5 kilopascals (kPa).
-The facility plans on installing a new 500,000-gallon leachate tank near the east leachate tanks by the end of 2019.
-All leachate collected in the tanks is trucked off-site by KRD Hauling and taken to Clean Earth in Detroit for treatment and disposal.
-The facility ceased using leachate for dust suppression this year and now only uses water.
-The facility had leachate management issues in 2018 and was issued a Notice of Violation by MDEQ/WMRP (now EGLE/MMD) on June 14, 2019, for failure to properly manage leachate.
-This violation was referred for escalated enforcement.
+Leachate collected from the landfill is stored in either the "east leachate tank" or the "north leachate tank"; each tank has a capacity of 500,000 gallons.
+The new east leachate tank was installed in April 2020 as a replacement for two 80,000-gallon tanks which were previously used to store leachate on the east side of the landfill.
+These tanks are exempt per Rule 285(2)(aa) and are not subject to 40 CFR Part 60, Subpart Kb because the material in the tanks has a maximum true vapor pressure less than 3.5 kilopascals (kPa).
+All leachate collected in the tanks is trucked off-site to Republic Industrial and Energy Solutions in Romulus for disposal via deepwell injection.
+The company is considering installing a deepwell on site at the landfill for leachate disposal.
+The facility ceased using leachate for dust suppression in 2019 and now only uses water from ponds on site.
+The facility entered into a Consent Order with EGLE's Materials Management Division in 2020 to resolve violations for failing to properly manage leachate in 2018.